A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: An Application to the Ruin Problem

-In this section we characterize all progressively equivalent martingale measures $Q$ that convert a CMRP under $P$ into a CMPP, in such a way that ruin occurs a.s. under the $Q$.
+In this section we characterize all progressively equivalent measures $Q$ on $\vS$ that convert a $P$-CMRP into a $Q$-CMPP, in such a way that ruin occurs $Q$-a.s., see Theorem \ref{ruin1a}.
+Such a characterization allows us to find an explicit formula for the ruin probability under $P$.
+To this purpose we first need to prove the following auxiliary results.

-In order to justify the definition of a conditional premium density, we need the following auxiliary lemma, which extends a well known result in the case of a kind of compound mixed Poisson processes (cf. e.g. \cite{gr}, Proposition 9.1).
+In order to justify the definition of a \textit{conditional premium density} we need the next lemma, which extends a well known result in the case of a kind of compound mixed Poisson processes (cf., e.g., \cite{gr}, Proposition 9.1).